-Our staff
+Our Staff

-NPLS is fortunate to attract members of staff who demonstrate commitment to the aims and values of the community well beyond that act of going to work each day.
-From office staff, through caretakers to teachers we are most fortunate in the people who choose to work for the synagogue.
+NPLS is fortunate to attract members of staff who demonstrate commitment to the aims and values of the community well beyond the act of going to work each day.
+From office staff, through caretakers to teachers - we are most fortunate in the people who choose to work for the sy nagogue.

-Our volunteers
+Our Volunteers

 NPLS has a culture in which many of our activities are conducted by volunteers.
 With growing demands on business and personal life, members find it increasingly difficult to commit time to NPLS.
-We continuously seek new means of "talent-spotting" within our membership both to increase involvement and to avoid the need to increase the cost of providing services.
+We continuously seek new means of "talent-spotting" within our membership to increase involvement, use members' expertise effectively and avoid the need to increase the cost of providing services.